Updated 05.11.20 at 20:20 PST

 - Infrared or microwave sensor to turn on the water pump with no contact necessary.

 Funding through the City, State, or Federal level can be a long process.
-We’re looking to fund and build the first one, which with the help of Seattle’s amazing maker community, we estimate we can develop for $2000, and build for $5,000.
-This is half the cost of the commercial stations available from national outhouse companies.
+We’re looking to fund and build the first one, which with the help of Seattle’s amazing maker community, we estimate we can build each handwashing station for $7,250.
+This includes reliability upgrades to the electronics as well as a bladder system that will quadruple capacity.
+This is a third less than the commercial stations available from national outhouse companies.

 Let’s Make It Happen

-We’re asking for your help to reach the $20,000 mark on our fundraising goal, at which point our team will be able to develop and build the first prototype.
+We’ve reached the $20,000 to build the prototype and are now asking for help reaching an additional $50,000 so we can build 6 handwashing stations at $7,250 each.
 Once we’ve finalized the parts and plans they will be made publicly available, and maker communities can implement this much needed solution worldwide.
 We’re all in this together, and our most vulnerable communities need a place to wash their hands and reduce the spread of the virus.
 Please help us by donating so we can all beat COVID faster.